veenaledi/Auraly/README.md

 The 3 datasets used  for the notebooks are

-1. "278k_labelled_uri.csv.zip" dataset from kaggle which creates the model to classify songs by mood.
-It will also be used to label the songs according to their mood.
+1. "278k_labelled_uri.csv.zip" dataset from kaggle which creates the model that classifies songs by mood.
+It will also be used to map the label to their mood.
+Thsi will set the theme for the main notebook where the model will be created.

-2. "Spotify_Youtube.csv.zip" dataset from kaggle which has songs from Spotify and Youtube that will act as the source for the playlist generator once cleaned and preproceesed.
+2. "Spotify_Youtube.csv.zip" dataset from kaggle which has songs from Spotify and Youtube that will act as the source for the playlist generator once cleaned and proceesed.

 3. "music_app.csv"  datset which includes raw phrases collected from friends and potential users, which are then cleaned and preprocessed to map user text inputs (e.g. 'morning focus') to moods.